CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 :math:`C_{\mathrm{LR}}(t, D)=\frac{\mathrm{vR}(D) \cdot N_{\mathrm{inf}}}{\lambda_{\mathrm{vRR}}(D) \cdot V_r}-\left (\frac{\mathrm{vR}(D) \cdot N_{\mathrm{inf}}}{\lambda_{\mathrm{vRR}}(D) \cdot V_r}-C_0(D) \right )e^{-\lambda_{\mathrm{vRR}}(D)t}` ,

-and uses this :meth:`cara.models.ConcentrationModel.concentration` method, which computes the long-range concentration, as a function of the exposure time and particle diameter.
+and computed, as a function of the exposure time and particle diameter, in the :meth:`cara.models.ConcentrationModel.concentration` method.
-The long-range concentration, integrated over the exposure time (in piecewise constant steps), :math:`C(D)`, is given by the :meth:`cara.models.ConcentrationModel.integrated_concentration`.
+The long-range concentration, integrated over the exposure time (in piecewise constant steps), :math:`C(D)`, is given by :meth:`cara.models.ConcentrationModel.integrated_concentration`.

 In the :math:`C_{\mathrm{LR}}(t, D)` equation above, the **emission rate** - :math:`\mathrm{vR}(D)` - and the **viral removal rate** - :math:`\lambda_{\mathrm{vRR}}(D)`, :meth:`cara.models.ConcentrationModel.infectious_virus_removal_rate` - are both diameter-dependent.
-The concentration is, hence,  normalized by the emission rate.
-Since the viral removal rate is only composed of deterministic parameters (a part from the diameter itself), it does not need to be normalized.
+One can show that the resulting concentration is always proportional to the emission rate :math:`\mathrm{vR}(D)`.
+Hence, for computational speed-up purposes the code computes first a normalized version of the concentration, i.e. divided by the emission rate, before multiplying by :math:`\mathrm{vR}(D)`.

 To summarize, we can split the concentration in two different formulations:

 * Normalized concentration :meth:`cara.models.ConcentrationModel._normed_concentration`: :math:`\mathrm{C_\mathrm{LR, normed}}(t, D)` that computes the concentration without including the emission rate.
 * Concentration :meth:`cara.models.ConcentrationModel.concentration` : :math:`C_{\mathrm{LR}}(t, D) = \mathrm{C_\mathrm{LR, normed}}(t, D) \cdot \mathrm{vR}(D)`, where :math:`\mathrm{vR}(D)` is the result of the :meth:`cara.models._PopulationWithVirus.emission_rate_when_present` method.

-Note that in order to get the total concentration value in this stage, the final result should be averaged by the particle diameters (i.e. Monte-Carlo integration over diameters, see above).
+Note that in order to get the total concentration value in this stage, the final result should be averaged over the particle diameters (i.e. Monte-Carlo integration over diameters, see above).
 For the calculator app report, the total concentration (MC integral over the diameter) is performed only when generating the plot.
 Otherwise, the diameter-dependence continues until we compute the inhaled dose in the :class:`cara.models.ExposureModel` class.

 The following methods calculate the integrated concentration between two times.
 They are mostly used when calculating the **dose**: